nishidha89/Data-anlaysis-using-json-file/README.md

 # Data-anlaysis-using-json-file

-Here I have used movies.sqlite dataset for data analysis
+Here I have used json file for data analysis

 Libraries used:pandas,matplotlib